-Supreme Court Rulings explained Capitol Riots, Chevron & more
+Supreme Court rulings explained: Capitol Riots, Chevron decision and more

 More from this show

-On Friday, the Supreme Court of the United States ruled that the Justice Department overstepped by charging hundreds of people who rioted at the US Capitol on January 6, 2021, with obstruction in a decision that could force prosecutors to reopen some of those cases.
+On Friday, the U.S. Supreme Court ruled the Justice Department overstepped by charging hundreds of people who rioted at the U.S. Capitol on January 6, 2021, with obstruction in a decision that could force prosecutors to reopen some of those cases.

 The Chevron decision also came down: The Supreme Court overturned a landmark 40-year-old decision that gave federal agencies broad regulatory power, upending their authority to issue regulations unless Congress has spoken clearly.